 - Pacific Adaptation Strategy Assistance Program ($12 million, 2008-2011)

-Other programs under the initiative are managed by the Australian Agency for International Development (AusAID).
+Other programs of the initiative are managed by AusAID.

 The Australian Government’s work in the Pacific has been guided by the principles and strategies outlined in the 2009 report Engaging our Pacific Neighbours on Climate Change: Australia’s approach.